 State has multiple processes for stakeholder involvement in the development of rates.
-For Respite and Personal Care, rates are negotiated directly with the Services Employees International Union (SEIU).
-For Individual and Group Employment, Prevocational Services, Community Access and Individualized Technical Assistance, State discusses rates with the association of county human services.
+For Respite, rates will be negotiated directly with the Services Employees International Union (SEIU) by the CDE.
+For Individual and Group Employment, Community Inclusion and Individualized Technical Assistance, State discusses rates with the association of county human services.
 Participants are involved in the development of rates through their participation in the Waiver Quality Assurance Advisory Committee which meets quarterly to review all aspects of waiver services, including provider rates.